nicholasstudt/nicholasstudt.com/code/index.md

 Alchemy WebMail is a Web based mod_perl e-mail client.
 It relies on a database for storing user application data and an IMAP server for managing the user's e-mail.
-I wrote this years ago, it is still used by the local ISP for their client facing web mail.
+I wrote this years ago, it was used by the local ISP for their client facing web mail until sometime in 2012.

 ## [django-form-manager](https://github.com/nicholasstudt/django-form-manager) (retired)